DevOpsDolapo/DevOps_Projects/PROJECT 7/Project7.md

 ![Alt text](Images/aws_launch-instance4.png)

-To provision the Nginx EC2 instances, I'll follow these steps:
+To provision the Nginx EC2 instance on AWS, I'll follow these steps:

 **Step 1**

-To create the Nginx EC2 instance on AWS, click on `Launch instance` on the EC2 Dashboard
+Click on `Launch instance` on the EC2 Dashboard

 ![Alt text](Images/aws_launch-instance.png)